iq-coryp/documentation-testing/pages/guides/ea-guide.md

 For simplicity, we will use the standard hex code for black, `#000000`.

-**Step 7 - Create a Product Structure**
+#### Step 7 - Create a Product Structure

-Finally, we can create a Product Structure, a Master Product in Product Library.
+Finally, we can create a Product Structure.

 ##### Example Request